ultraio/docs-blockchain/docs/products/nft-api/queries.md

 ##### Description

 Enables the retrieval of effective offers.
-This feature provides a clear view of active offers for a specified uniq, factory, buyer, or owner.
-By default, this query returns offers grouped by uniq, including those made on both the uniq and uniq factory sides, unless a specific filter is applied.
+This feature provides active offers for a specified uniq, factory, buyer, or owner.
+By default, this query returns offers for each uniq it applies to, including those made on both the uniq and uniq factory sides, unless a specific filter is applied.
 Note: An active offer means the offer is not expired, and the associated uniq is not burned.